How to obtain a CE mark for a medical device

 For some product types, the new regulation has particularly tightened the hurdles.
 These include products that contain nanoparticles or drugs, implants, and products that contain software or are software, as well as products belonging to the class of the newly introduced risk class Ir (reusable surgical instruments).

-If you are not sure whether the medical device framework is applicable for your product and therefore subject to the here outlined conformity assessment, this might interest you.
+If you are not sure whether the medical device framework is applicable for your product and therefore subject to the here outlined conformity assessment, you can read more in our article about which products require a CE mark.

-If you want to know more about the applicability of the regulations to medical software, you might be interested to read this post.
+For more information about the applicability of the regulations to medical software, you might be interested to read this article about the qualification of medical software under MDR.

 Pictures: niroworld, NONWARIT/ Shutterstock.com